commodity-js/commodity/packages/commodity/README.md

 const AppSupplier = market.offer("app").asProduct({
     suppliers: [sessionSupplier],
-    // Put in justInTime[] all new context computed in this factory
+    // Put in assemblers[] all product suppliers depending on new context (resources) computed in this factory
-    // and all products dependent on that new context
-    justInTime: [adminSessionSupplier, adminDashboardSupplier]
+    assemblers: [adminDashboardSupplier]
-    // Factories receive just-in-time suppliers as 2nd argument
+    // Factories receive assemblers as 2nd argument
-    factory: ($, $$) => {
+    factory: ($, $$) => () => {
+        const session = $(sessionSupplier)
-        const role = $(sessionSupplier).user.role
+        const role = session.user.role
         if (role === "admin") {
-            //Just-in-time suppliers are not yet assembled, you need to assemble them with the new context. return $$[adminDashboardSupplier].assemble(
+            //Assemblers are not yet assembled, you need to assemble them with the new context. return $$[adminDashboardSupplier].assemble(
                 {
                     ...$, // Keep all previous supplies
                     ...index(
-                        $$[adminSessionSupplier.name].pack({
+                        // Notice adminSessionSupplier is NOT listed either in suppliers nor assemblers.

+                        // It is not listed in suppliers because its value and type is not known before the
+                        // factory is called.
+You'd get a missing supply type error in assemble() call at the
+                        // entry point if you list in suppliers but don't provide a compatible value when you
+                        // assemble.

+                        // It is not listed in assemblers because only products benefit from being listed in
+                        // assemblers, to allow mocking them or trying different prototype implementations.
+                        // Resource suppliers can just be hard-coded via closure without losing any decoupling. adminSessionSupplier.pack(session as AdminSession)

+                        // Or rebuild the session for full type-safety without assertions now that role has been
+                        // type guarded.

+                        // adminSessionSupplier.pack({
-                            ...session,
+                        //     ...session,
-                            user: {
+                        //     user: {
-                                ...session.user,
+                        //         ...session.user,
-                                role
+                        //         role
-                            }
+                        //     }
-                        })
+                        // })
                     )
                 }
             )